-As of March 2011, the Bi-State MPO had 4.92 miles of striped/marked bicycle lanes.
-Rock Island has 1.2 miles, East Moline has 1.75 miles, Davenport has 4.85 miles, and Bettendorf has 1.75 miles.
+As of July 2022, the Bi-State MPO had 24.5 miles of striped/marked bicycle lanes.
+Rock Island has 1.2 miles, Moline has 7.0 miles, East Moline has 6.0 miles, Davenport has 7.38 miles, and Bettendorf has 2.95 miles.
 The objective is to increase the mileage of striped/marked bicycle lanes by 50% in 10 years from a base year of 2011 or 7.38 miles by 2021.
 This goal has already been exceeded.

 It was determined that all bicycle facilities have the potential to decrease vehicles on the road, so the objective has been revised to include separated trails and other bicycle facilities.
-Currently, the Quad Cities Metropolitan Area has roughly 100 miles of bicycle facilities.
+Currently, the Quad Cities Metropolitan Area has roughly 215 miles of bicycle facilities.